-On the other hand, there will be a TAF-KIT for these future versions of VAUCANSON, whose functionalities will include all those of the present one and whose interface will essentially be the same as the present one as well.
-TAF-KIT VAUCANSON 1.4 will serve as a landmark for both functionalities and performance of the first version of VAUCANSON.
-It will be the only documented part of VAUCANSON 1.4.
+However, we want to have a version of the platform that will serve as a landmark for both functionalities and performance of the first phase of VAUCANSON.
+It will be coined VAUCANSON 1.4.
+Moreover, there will be a TAF-KIT for the future versions of VAUCANSON, its functionalities will include all those of the present one, and its interface will essentially be the same as the TAF-KIT of VAUCANSON 1.4.
+TAF-KIT 1.4 will be the only documented part of VAUCANSON 1.4.